-In this series of blog posts we will be helping you plan, design and prepare to deliver your own new starter company induction.
+In this series of blog posts we will be helping you plan, design and prepare to deliver your own new starter company induction as part of the onboarding journey all new employees should experience.
 Or if you already have one, this information can be used to check your induction is covering everything your new starters need.

 So whether you have no induction for your new starters and want to create one, or have something in place that you want to improve upon, you want your new starters to get the best possible experience when joining your company and we want to help you with that.

 The assumption here is that you have people in your business capable of managing the project to completion and able to take this project on, and trainer/s who can design and deliver training material.
-You will also need buy-in from the senior leadership team who want to see changes within the business that support an induction programme.
-This will enable you to make decisions and allocate additional budget.
+You will also need buy-in from the senior leadership team who want to see changes within the business that support an induction programme to improve the onboarding experience.
+This support will enable you to make decisions, allocate additional budget and move your project towards completion.

 When considering a formalised induction for new starters who join your company, three elements will support the successful implementation: